Documentation Index

 clouddbforredis-redisserver_upgrade_vpc_ko

-1. When the DB version upgrade popup window appears, select the DB version to change and corresponding Config Group.
+1. When the DB version upgrade popup appears, select the DB version to change and corresponding Config Group.

-• DB Version: Check the version of DB to upgrade
+• DB Version: Check the version of DB to upgrade.

-• Config group: Corresponding Config Group to the DB to upgrade
+• Config group: Corresponding Config Group to the DB to upgrade.

 2. Click [OK].

-• Upgrade: Executing DB version upgrade
+• Upgrade: Executing DB version upgrade.

 • Running: The upgrade is complete.

-Manage operation system
+Manage operating system

 Update operating system of created DB Server to the latest version.